 The kick-off meeting of the INTENSE-TBM project was held in Abidjan, Côte d’Ivoire, on March 21 and 22, 2019 in the premises of the PAC-CI program, one of the project partners.
-It marked the beginning of this five-year international project, funded by EDCTP (The European & Developing Countries Clinical Trials Partnership) and coordinated by the University of Bordeaux.
+It marked the beginning of this five-year international project, funded by EDCTP2 (The European & Developing Countries Clinical Trials Partnership), sponsored by Inserm-ANRS and coordinated by the University of Bordeaux.

 Tuberculosis meningitis (TBM)